CubicControl/CubicControl-Launcher/docs/CONTROL_PANEL.md

 # Control panel overview

-This control panel is a local Flask + Socket.IO interface that wraps the existing API (`src/api/server_app.py`) and the background controller logic.
+This control panel is a local Flask + Socket.IO interface that now directly exposes the token-gated public API alongside the background controller logic.
 It is designed to run on machine wake so you can manage multiple server or modpack installs from one dashboard.

 ## Concepts
 - **Server profiles** – Each Minecraft install is stored as a profile with its own folder, shutdown/auth keys, and generated RCON credentials.
 The folder must contain `server.properties` (meaning the server has been run at least once) before you can create a profile.